-Adoption is a difficult decision, and everyone arrives at it in their own way.
-However, in many adoption journeys there are common threads.
+Adoption is a complex decision, and everyone arrives at it in their own way; however, in most adoption journeys, there are common threads.
 Some of the reasons we see people choose to place their children for adoption are:

 - They don’t have enough support, money, or outside help to raise the child the way they want to.

 Is Adoption Right for Me?